saramoohead/cv/README.md

 ## Highlight projects

-## Recent project
-#### Meteor.js Bingo Playground
-First iteration of bingo app was a display site calling images alongside numbers for a All Ages Family Bingo fundraiser.
-Second iteration allows the children to create boards of their own images, optimsed for print, and see their images called alongside the numbers during the event.
-(We raised £2000!)

-#### Meteor.js Prototype
+#### Family Bingo Club - side project using Javascript (Meteor.js)
+Sole developer on web app to host bingo night fundraiser at a local school for all ages.
+To cater for pre-school children, the app called a number and a picture side by side.
+The second iteration allowed the boards to be the children's own images -- the site built the boards, optimised for print and then called those images with a description and artist credit.
+Now used three times, the web app has raised over £2000 for the school.

+#### Made - freelance project using Javascript (Meteor.js)
-Meteor.js responsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
-Live demo is hosted on heroku so firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.
+Sole developer on real-time chat web app, with integrated video as a freelancer working with Bold Creative.
+Only Connect is a prison rehablitation charity and this protoype set out to prove that regular video content from mentors could encourage faster and more impactful rehabilitation, helping their clients get "Made".
+Live demo is hosted on Heroku so firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.

 #### Makers Academy Visitors app
-Swift team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.
+Built the Rails API and Slack integration, as well as designed the UI, for a team-project Swift app with proximity beacons and Google forms.
 - Demo video: https://youtu.be/v1GVvMg1-Js
 - Code: https://github.com/MakersApp